-The urban environment is constantly changing and this affects the lifestyle of all residents of Edmonton.
-One of the major projects undertaken by the City is the Edmonton infill which has been in effect since 2010 and has achieved considerable progress to date.
-Here you will learn the most important things about it and how the city and the owners and buyers of Edmonton homes will benefit from it.
+The urban environment is constantly changing, affecting the lifestyle of all residents of Edmonton.
+One of the major projects undertaken by the City is the Edmonton infill Roadmap which has been in effect since 2010.
+Since then, considerable progress has been made.
+The project is expected to conclude in 2022, and we figure this is a better time than ever to remind Edmontonians about how far the project has come!
+In today's post, you'll learn about the most important things you should know about the project, including how the city and the owners and buyers of Edmonton homes are benefiting from it.

-It is important to note that the infill concept has been around for quite some time in the field of urban construction and development.
+It’s important to note that the infill concept has been around for quite some time in urban construction and development.
 However, its importance has grown significantly in recent years in line with the broader concept of sustainable development.
-This has led to its adoption in many cities of various sizes including ours.
+This has led to its adoption in many cities of various sizes, including ours.

 Details of the Edmonton Infill